chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-02-23-secure-workloads-in-google-kubernetes-engine-challenge-lab.md

 1. In the Cloud Console, navigate to **Security** > **Binary Authorization**.
 2. Enable the **Binary Authorization API**.
-3. In the Binary Authorization page, click on **CONFIGURE POLICY**.
+3. On the Binary Authorization page, click on **CONFIGURE POLICY**.
-4. Select _Disallow all images_ for **Default rule**.
+4. Select _Disallow all images_ for the **Default rule**.
 5. Scroll down to Images exempt from this policy, click **ADD IMAGE PATH**.
 6. Paste `docker.io/library/wordpress:latest` to the textbox, and click **DONE**.
-7. Repeat above two steps to add the following image paths:
+7. Repeat the above two steps to add the following image paths:
    - us.gcr.io/k8s-artifacts-prod/ingress-nginx/*
    - gcr.io/cloudsql-docker/*
    - quay.io/jetstack/*